viamrobotics/docs/docs/components/arm/yahboom-dofbot.md

 weight: 50
 type: "docs"
 draft: "true"
-description: "Configure a yahboom dofbot modular arm."
+description: "Configure a Yahboom DOFBOT modular arm."
 images: ["/icons/components/arm.svg"]
 tags: ["arm", "components"]
 ---

+Viam supports the [Yahboom DOFBOT](https://category.yahboom.net/collections/r-robotics-arm) arm as a [modular resource](https://github.com/viam-labs/yahboom).
-Viam provides a `dofbot` arm from the manufacturer `yahboom` as a modular resource.
-To add a [Yahboom DOFBOT](https://category.yahboom.net/collections/r-robotics-arm) to your robot:
+Configure a `dofbot` arm to add it to your robot:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}

 Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
-Click on the **Components** subtab and find the **Create component** pane.
+Click on the **Components** subtab and click **Create component**.
 Select the `arm` type, then select the `rand:yahboom:dofbot` modular resource.
 Enter a name for your arm and click **Create**.

-Note: There are not attributes for this modular arm.
+There are no attributes available for this modular arm.

 ![Web UI configuration panel for an arm of model yahboom-dofbot in the Viam app, with Attributes & Depends On drop-downs and the option to add a frame.](/components/arm/yahboom-dofbot-ui-config.png)